Primeval (TV series): Creature designs

-An Inostrancevia, as seen in the sixth episode of Primeval.
+A Gorgonops, as seen in the sixth episode of Primeval.
 The prehistoric creatures of Primeval were based on their real counterparts, though there were also often intentional inaccuracies, such as the gorgonopsids having four rather than two saberteeth.

 Though the prehistoric creatures featured in Primeval were fundamentally rooted in science they were intentionally not fully scientifically accurate, often being exaggerated in size and made to look scarier.
 They were also often for cinematic purposes made more intelligent than their real-life counterparts to give them more character, such as predators deciding who and how to attack.
 The decision to not adhere to strict scientific rigour but to rather use science as an "inspiration for creative thought" was made by Haines, who after working on the Walking with... programmes (which had to adhere more strongly to scientific fact) wanted to be free of such restrictions.
-Fictional design details included decisions such as giving Inostrancevia four rather than two saberteeth.
+Fictional design details included decisions such as giving Gorgonops four rather than two saberteeth.
 In addition to featuring real prehistoric creatures, Primeval also introduced several fictional creatures, some from the future.
 The decision to include future animals was made during pre-production of the first series, with the idea being that if anomalies connected the past to the present they could logically also connect the present to the future.
 The most iconic of Primeval's future creatures are the recurring future predators, giant flightless predatory bats.

 Though fictionalised, prehistoric creatures in most cases still greatly resembled their real counterparts, not only a design decision but also a decision made to make it easier for animators; real creatures were always easier to animate since their biomechanics could often be figured out and animated convincingly more easily than fictional designs.
 Scientific theories on the animals featured were also often used for deciding the behaviour and abilities of creatures.
 As an example, certain genera of therocephalians might have been venomous, a theory which was used as the basis for also making the therocephalians featured in Primeval venomous.

 The process of creating the creature models involved first creating concept artwork; many of the creatures were designed by Daren Horley.
 Horley was involved with the project very early on, before it was commissioned by ITV, and had produced some concept sketches for Haines's initial pitch of Cutter's Bestiary to the BBC.
 Horley also designed the texture maps for the finished models.
 Though his designs continued to be used, Horley ceased to work on Primeval after the third series.

 After Horley had created concept artwork, sculptors made maquettes out of clay based on his designs.
 These were then scanned into the computer using a very high resolution laser scanner.